mitre-cyber-academy/2016-Web-300/README.md

 ## Building/Running the Challenge
 Step 1: Setting up
     git clone
     ...
     docker-compose up --build -d
     # Wait a minute...
     docker-compose run  --rm web /bin/bash -c "bundle exec rake db:create RAILS_ENV=production && bundle exec rake db:schema:load RAILS_ENV=production && bundle exec rake db:seed RAILS_ENV=production"

 Step 2: change the docker-compose.yml ports to "3000:80"

 Step 3: Take the above code and put it into a .rb file and run it
      change flag.txt to a name longer that 25 characters change url: from 80 to 3000

-  Step 4: Go to the browser and type localhost:3000/your long name and see the key
+ Step 4: Go to the browser and type localhost:3000/longname.txt and see the key

 **Competitors will also need to be informed that the file they create needs to have a name longer than 25 characters.**